donadams1969/donadams1969/README.md

 Summary: VBUD ($VBUD) is the official utility token of the Calisota ecosystem.
 It fuels every scan, step, conversation, and redemption.
 Designed as an ERC-20 token, it is used to reward players, tip budtenders, credit dispensaries, and scale the VALOR AI+ data system.

 Quote: “Fueled by loyalty.
-Powered by VALOR.”
+Powered by VALOR Ai+”

 ---